chjj/mako/deps/lcdb/README.md

 recovery errors on Windows 95/98/ME.

 2. A good example of the incongruence between standards and implementation is `fdatasync(2)` and `pread(2)`.
-Both of them are X/Open extensions from the '90s and are also specified in the first version of SUS.
+The former was standardized by POSIX.1b (1993) and made mandatory by SUSv2 (1997) and POSIX.1-2001.
+The latter was standardized by SUSv2 (1997) and mandated by POSIX.1-2008.
 In spite of this, some conforming OSes only began providing them in the last decade (in some cases the past 5 years or so).

 ### Cross Compilation